npct/pct-team/pct-blog-posts/advanced-training.md

-like to attend, please check out the course [prerequisites](https://itsleeds.github.io/pct/articles/pct_training.html#prerequisites) and, if you think it’s right for you, email me at R. Lovelace at Leeds. ac. uk (address in the cryptic form to discourage spam)\!
+like to attend, please check out the course [prerequisites](https://itsleeds.github.io/pct/articles/pct_training.html#prerequisites) and, if you think it’s right for you, email me at R. Lovelace at Leeds. ac. uk (the address is in a cryptic form to discourage spam)\!

 # References